FAQ

 +

 No. We coach.
 We ask the right questions, identify the stories, give structural and grammar feedback.
-But the words must be yours.
-AI and consultant-written SOPs are detected almost universally now.
+The words must be yours, consultant-written SOPs are detected almost universally now.

 Category 05